 This document provides background information on the statistical release ‘Participation in Education, Training and Employment by 16-18 year olds in England’.
 It explains the concepts and methods used to calculate the participation estimates and provides an overview of the data sources and other relevant information.

-Participation in education and training and employment
+Participation in education, training and employment age 16 to 18

 The data in this publication covers young people who reside in England, and is based on their academic age, that is their age at the start of the academic year, 31st August.
 The publication includes data on individual ages between 16 and 18 as well as for combined age groups, 16-17 and 16-18.
 The data is at national level only and cannot be disaggregated to sub-national levels, or by characteristics other than gender.